EOSIO/eos/TUTORIAL.md

 #         eosio <= eosio::setabi                {"account":"eosio","abi":{"types":[],"structs":[{"name":"set_account_limits","base":"","fields":[{"n...
 ```

-`cleos` generated a transaction with two actions, `eosio::setcode` and `eosio::setabi`.
+The result of this command sequence is that `cleos` generated a transaction with two actions, `eosio::setcode` and `eosio::setabi`.

-The code defines how the contract runs and the abi describes how to convert between binary and json
-representations of the arguments.
-While an abi is technically optional, all of the eosio tooling depends upon
-it for ease of use.
+The code defines how the contract runs and the abi describes how to convert between binary and json representations of the arguments.
+While an abi is technically optional, all of the eosio tooling depends upon it for ease of use.

 Any time you execute a transaction you will see output like:
 ```